domfarolino/algorithms/src/datastructures/SLL/README.md

 This method returns a `SLLIterator` object (light abstraction over a `Node<T>` pointer) pointing at the head of the linked list it was called on.
 This is useful to iterate through the list and see values in sequence.
-For more information on the capabilities of this basic `SLLIterator` object see [the class](https://github.com/domfarolino/algorithms/blob/master/src/datastructures/SLL/SLLIterator.h).
+For more information on the capabilities of this basic `SLLIterator` object, see [the class](https://github.com/domfarolino/algorithms/blob/master/src/datastructures/SLL/SLLIterator.h).

 <a name="end"></a>
 ### `SLLIterator<T> SLL<T>::end();`